DANIEL'S RESEARCH SURVEY

 Don Browning's Religious Thought and the Modern Psychologies

-Evangelical Intergration Project
+Evangelical Intergration (of psychology and religion) Project

 Lawrence Crabb's Model of Integration (of biblical religion and psychology)